Note: This archive may include graphic documentation of violence and harm. Learn more

 Publication

 The public site is a static build: pre-rendered HTML, no server-side database in front of visitors.
-Browsing runs through the archive grid, tag index, event index, and the جاویدنامان memorial roll with profile pages.
+Browsing runs through the archive grid, tag index, event index, item detail pages, and the جاویدنامان memorial roll with profile pages.
+Bilingual fields in the export drive English and Persian labels where both exist.

 Glossary